 Thread chicken pieces onto skewers.
 Discard the marinade.

 Grill the chicken, uncovered, over medium-high heat until well charred, 3-4 minutes.
-Flip the skewers and then brush the chicken with some of the reserved marinade.
+Flip the skewers and then brush the chicken with some of the reserved sauce.
 Grill the second side for another 3-4 minutes.
 Flip again and move the skewers to the cooler side of the grill.
-Brush the chicken with more marinade, cover, and cook until the chicken is cooked through, another 6-7 minutes.
+Brush the chicken with more sauce, cover, and cook until the chicken is cooked through, another 6-7 minutes.
 Transfer the skewers to a serving platter and serve with sauce.

 The turmeric in the marinade can really stain your hands.
 I like to wear food-safe gloves when I skewer the chicken so my hands don’t turn yellow.